 While it may worry conscientious reptile owners, these seasonal eating patterns are nothing to concern yourself over.

 Oftentimes, this type of seasonal break in eating will take place in the middle of summer or the middle of winter.
-They can go up to six months without food during diapause.
+They can go up to six months without

 Keep in mind that there is no real reason for them to fast when kept in captivity in your home.
 As a result, this seasonal break in feeding is often shorter than it would be in the wild.